 and Hunter

-(and did not even bother with their trademark beats).
-Gibbons' voice, admittedly
+(and even these do not bother with their trademark beats).

-the most recognizable element of their sound, had to compete with an arsenal
+the most recognizable element of their sound, has to compete with an arsenal

-of electronic and digital effects that belonged to the canons of both
+of electronic and digital effects that belong to the canons of both

 industrial music and progressive-rock in